 - For larger groups of up to 100 individuals, the family can opt for a yacht to be chartered for the sea burial instead (Marina South Pier Ferry Terminal).

-- Passion Bereavement Care would like to advise that the sea waters may sometimes be quite turbulent and the bumboat/yacht may rock from side to side during transit.
+- PASSION would like to advise that the sea waters may sometimes be quite turbulent and the bumboat/yacht may rock from side to side during transit.
 Therefore, those who suffer from sea-sickness may wish to prepare medication for it.

 Ferry/Yacht Location & Address

 For Bumboat: Changi Point Ferry Terminal, 51 Lorong Bekukong, Singapore 499172

 For Yacht: Marina South Pier Ferry Terminal, 31 Marina Coastal Drive, Singapore 018988

 Q: I have family members who are not able to return to Singapore at the moment but we would like to hold the sea burial together with them when they return, is that possible?

 Q: My family members who are overseas are unable to return to Singapore but they would still like to witness the sea burial, what can I do?

 Q: Can we do sea burial at anytime?